kwkou/815/articles/service-fabric-reliable-services-communication-webapi.md

 	            {
 	                throw new InvalidOperationException();
 	            }

 	    this.publishAddress = this.listeningAddress.Replace("+", FabricRuntime.GetNodeContext().IPAddressOrFQDN);

 	    try
 	    {
 	        this.eventSource.ServiceMessage(this.serviceContext, "Starting web server on " + this.listeningAddress);

 	        this.webApp = WebApp.Start(this.listeningAddress, appBuilder => this.startup.Invoke(appBuilder));

 	        this.eventSource.ServiceMessage(this.serviceContext, "Listening on " + this.publishAddress);

 	        return Task.FromResult(this.publishAddress);
 	    }
 	    catch (Exception ex)
 	    {
-	        this.eventSource.ServiceMessage(this.serviceContext, "Web server failed to open. " + ex.ToString());
+	        this.eventSource.ServiceMessage(this.serviceContext, "Web server failed to open endpoint {0}. {1}", this.endpointName, ex.ToString());

 	        this.StopWebServer();

 	        throw;
 	    }
 	}

 	        public Task CloseAsync(CancellationToken cancellationToken)
 	        {
-	            this.eventSource.ServiceMessage(this.serviceContext, "Closing web server");
+	            this.eventSource.ServiceMessage(this.serviceContext, "Closing web server on endpoint {0}", this.endpointName);

 	            this.StopWebServer();

 	            return Task.FromResult(true);
 	        }

 	        public void Abort()
 	        {
-	            this.eventSource.ServiceMessage(this.serviceContext, "Aborting web server");
+	            this.eventSource.ServiceMessage(this.serviceContext, "Aborting web server on endpoint {0}", this.endpointName);

 	            this.StopWebServer();
 	        }

 	        private void StopWebServer()
 	        {
 	            if (this.webApp != null)